 Our Alishan Milk Oolong (阿里山金萱烏龍茶) is a wonderful and different sort of tea produced from the leaves of the Jin Xuan cultivar, developed in Taiwan in the 1980’s.
 It is similar to our Award Winning Organic Milk Oolong as it is made from the same cultivar.
 Yet the growing location gives a different sort of character to this Alishan Milk Oolong.
 While also exhibiting a milky aroma, mouthfeel and taste that Jin Xuan cultivar is famous for, this flavour is also balanced off by stronger floral and vanilla notes that High Mountain Oolongs are renowned for.
-This particular batch is from the April 2017 harvest.
+This particular batch is from the early April 2018 harvest.

 We carry three Milk Oolong teas at Curious Tea from different terroirs of Taiwan.
 The Award-Winning Organic Milk Oolong is the most popular but the high mountain Meishan Milk Oolong and Alishan Milk Oolong are both beautiful examples of teas from the high mountain terroirs of Taiwan.

 Jin Xuan cultivar is also known as the Golden Daylily (Jin Xuan – 金萱) or TRES #12, the number given to it by the Taiwan Research and Extension Station.
 Jin Xuan cultivar is very popular with farmers since the plants are more hardy and produce a higher yield.
 From a tea lover’s point of view, Jin Xuan is an attractive aromatic drink with a lovely sweet character.
 It is particularly popular for the smooth creamy and milky aroma, texture and taste.